 For now, Libra is a digital currency with a permissioned (you need a club card and $10M to get in) blockchain backed by “a collection of low-volatility assets, such as bank deposits and short-term government securities in currencies from stable and reputable central banks.”

 The price will not be pegged to underlying currencies, but instead will fluctuate as the underlying value does.
 Another way of thinking about it is: Libra is going to issue a currency, back it up with other assets, and have a group of people manage those reserves to ensure stability.
 Sound familiar?

 Facebook and its affiliates have a massive reach of users; 2.6B people interact with Facebook and Co. each month in most countries of the world.
 Notably excluded is China, where Facebook is banned for 1.4B people.
 The world population is roughly 7.5B people.
-Crypto just got a massive ad boost from Facebook.
-This could greatly impact cryptocurrency going mainstream.
-Many crypto enthusiasts are hoping this provides an easy on-ramp to other crypto assets and a PTP on their team to deal with the regulators.
+Digital assets just got a massive ad boost from Facebook.
+This could greatly impact digital assets going mainstream.
+Many digital asset enthusiasts are hoping this provides an easy on-ramp to other digital assets and a PTP on their team to deal with the regulators.

 Who Runs the Cash?